PROMISE - protecting the unaccompanied migrant minors

 Donor

-The project is implemented by Terre des hommes Foundation in partnership with Jesuit Refugee Service (JRS) Romania and benefits from a 149 917.43 Euro grant through the programme Active Citizens Fund Romania, funded by Iceland, Liechtenstein and Norway through EEA Grants 2014-2021.
+The project was implemented by Terre des hommes Foundation in partnership with Jesuit Refugee Service (JRS) Romania and benefitted from a 149 917.43 Euro grant through the programme Active Citizens Fund Romania, funded by Iceland, Liechtenstein and Norway through EEA Grants 2014-2021.
 The content of this website does not necessarily reflect the official position of the EEA and Norway Grants 2014-2021.

 For more information, visit www.eeagrants.org.
 More details about Active Citizens Fund Romania are available at www.activecitizensfund.ro.